2012 Spengler Cup

-The 2012 Spengler Cup was held in Davos, Switzerland, from December 26 to December 31, 2012.
+The 2012 Spengler Cup was held in Davos, Switzerland, from 26 December to 31 December 2012.
 All matches were played at HC Davos's home known as Vaillant Arena.
 Six competing teams were split into two groups of three.
 The two groups, named Torriani and Cattini, were named after legendary Swiss hockey players Richard "Bibi" Torriani and the Cattini brothers, Hans and Ferdinand.

 Teams participating

 The list of teams that have been confirmed for the tournament are as listed: